Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Data Methods

 \subsection{Data preprocessing}

-We define years with seasons $s$ (DJF, SON, or MAM, see Sec.~\ref{sec:gpcc}) exhibiting extraordinary high or low precipitation amounts from the corresponding time series $P_{s,i}(t)$ for each grid cell $i$, individually.
-Specifically, we consider values above (below) the 80th (20th) percentile $p_{s,i}^+$ ($p_{s,i}^-$) in each of the time series $P_{s,i}(t)$ as extraordinary high (low) seasonal precipitation sums.
-We choose these particular thresholds to ensure the presence of a sufficient number of particularly dry and wet seasons that is comparable with the number of different ENSO phases in the considered time period.
-It has been checked that the results obtained in the following do not change qualitatively if more restrictive thresholds are applied (not shown).
+We identify years with seasons $s$ (DJF, SON, or MAM, see above) exhibiting extraordinary high or low precipitation amounts from the corresponding time series $P_{s,i}(t)$ for each grid cell $i$, individually.
+Specifically, we consider values above (below) the 80th (20th) percentile $p_{s,i}^+$ ($p_{s,i}^-$) in each of the time series $P_{s,i}(t)$ as extraordinary high (low) seasonal precipitation sums (Fig.~\ref{fig:rainfall_example}a).
+We choose these particular thresholds to ensure the presence of a sufficient number of particularly dry and wet seasons that is comparable with the number of different types of ENSO periods in the considered study period.
+It has been checked that the results obtained in this work do not change qualitatively if more restrictive or loose thresholds are applied (see Supplementary Material for details).